J.K. Rowling and the Sorcerer’s Stonewall: Anti-Trans Tweetstorm Receives Furious Response

 “I respect every trans person’s right to live any way that feels authentic and comfortable to them.
 I’d march with you if you were discriminated against on the basis of being trans,” tweeted Rowling.
 “At the same time, my life has been shaped by being female.
 I do not believe it’s hateful to say so.”

-As my editor, The Daily Beast’s Tim Teeman, pointed out, there is no “if” about whether trans people face discrimination—when there are policies such as President Trump’s ban on trans serving in the military, or the presence of a trans woman Aimee Stephens in a group of LGBTQ people leading the current landmark discrimination case at the Supreme Court.
+As my editor, The Daily Beast’s Tim Teeman, pointed out, there is no “if” about whether trans people face discrimination—when there are policies such as President Trump’s ban on trans people serving in the military, or the presence of trans woman Aimee Stephens (who died May 12) in a group of LGBTQ people leading the current landmark discrimination case at the Supreme Court.

 The LGBTQ rights organization GLAAD weighed-in, suggesting those upset by Rowling’s twitter storm do something positive and donate to groups that support Black trans people.